Skarmory/mdl-importer/README.md

 MDL Importer
 ============

-This is a simple Blender addon that allows the importing of WarCraft 3 model meshes.
+This is a simple Blender addon that allows the importing of WarCraft 3 models.

 Install
 -------